byakkoder/byakkoder/README.md

 In my spare time I enjoy to learn about the most recent technologies in multiple knowledge areas like Cloud, Artificial Intelligence, Mobile Application Development and Video Game Development.

+## Featured Projects

+In this section you can see the projects that are not Open Source.
+To see my Open Source projects like ChakramFF view my repositories in the Repositories section.

 <details>
   <summary>Some of my games</summary>
   <p>Next, you can explore some of the games that I have designed and developed as a hobbie (the games listed are not open source).
 The assets (3D models, music, sounds and 2D images) was created by others and was acquired through the Unity Asset Store.</p>